Night vision goggles may have hampered helicopter pilots before crash with jet, experts tell NTSB

 The Army goggles would have made it difficult to see the plane's colored lights, which might have helped the Black Hawk determine the plane's direction.
 The goggles also limited the pilots' peripheral vision as they flew near Ronald Reagan Washington National Airport.

-The challenges posed by night-vision goggles were discussed at the NTSB's third and final day of public testimony over the fatal midair crash, which killed all 67 people aboard both aircrafts.
+The challenges posed by night-vision goggles were among the topics discussed at the NTSB's third and final day of public testimony over the fatal midair crash, which killed all 67 people aboard both aircrafts.

 Experts said another challenge that evening was distinguishing the plane from lights on the ground while the two aircraft were on a collision course.
 Plus, the helicopter pilots may not have known where to look for a plane that was landing on a secondary runway that most planes didn't use.